lsprr/nooks-paradise/README.md

 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **animal-crossing**: A library that provides detailed information about Animal Crossing game.

+## Acknowledgments
+Special thanks to resources like Animal Crossing Database by Norviah and Google Spreadsheets for Animal Crossing: New Horizons for their info!
+Hats off to Nintendo for creating another amazing Animal Crossing adventure.

 ## Contribute

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.